rcantini/BERT_personality_detection/README.md

 <img src="https://github.com/rcantini/BERT_personality_detection/blob/main/results/personality.png" style="margin-left: auto; margin-right: auto; width: 90%; height: 90%"/>

 For further information, I have made the Colab notebook available in this repository.
+The related post is available on my blog at this link: https://riccardo-cantini.netlify.app/post/personality_detection/

 Moreover, if you want to know more about BERT and how to exploit it for different text classification tasks, check out my blog post: https://riccardo-cantini.netlify.app/post/bert_text_classification/